SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Rather, it reports a compile-time error that ``case "a":`` doesn't contain any executable statements.
-This approach avoids accidental fallthrough from one case to another and makes for safer code that is clearer in its intent.
+This approach avoids accidental fallthrough from one case to another and makes for safer code that's clearer in its intent.

 To make a ``switch`` with a single case that matches both ``"a"`` and ``"A"``,